ALL THE INFO YOU NEED

 Trap.NZ

 Please do this ASAP (well before Deploy Day).
-This will ensure you have full access to the "‘Karioi Project - Bait Lines’ project on Trap.nz.
+This will ensure you have full access to the ‘Karioi Project - Bait Lines’ project on Trap.nz.

-New to trap.nz?
+Are you new to trap.nz?

 2. Download the mobile app